Jan-E/limesurvey-pdf-email-resultscreen-plugin/README.md

 # Debugging

 Always test your pdf template on the resultsreen first.
 If some external css or javascript is not found, phantomjs will probably fail without any meaningfull errors.
 In the resultscreen you can monitor those errors in your console.
 Set createpdf to false.
+After you made sure the external stylesheets an javascript libraries are loaded you can set createpdf to true and tweak your pdf layout.
+This tweaking (at least for me) is necessary.
+See quirks below.

 # Quirks:

--It's not always rendered the way you want so test and try to fix it, don't assume it will be perfect right away.
+-PDF's are not always rendered the way you want so test and try to fix it, don't assume it will be perfect right away.
 Google for phantomJs and your problem.
-It is rendered quite big because an A4 format has a quite small width.
+It is rendered quite big because an A4 format has a quite small width so it will be rendered like a smartphone or tablet which may be too big.
 I just set fonts to smaller values etc, but maybe tweaking the viewport or something may do the trick.
 Also the phantomjs zoomFactor property does not seem to work.
 I don't know why.
+-On linux hosting (probably most of you host on linux), phantomjs states: 'The system must have GLIBCXX_3.4.9 and GLIBC_2.7'.
+This is probably enabled by hosting provider but I don't really know.
+If it's not enabled your fonts won't work as expected.
+I don't know whether loading these fonts in your css will solve this problem, maybe it does.